iamcrowd/t-crowd-lib/README.md

 ### This library encodes Temporal Models into DL-Lite and reason over them.
-It outs a file for feeding off-the-shelf QTL/LTL reasoners. t-crowd library is partially based on a legacy library built by Marco Gario at Free University of Bozen-Bolzano (Italy)
+It outs a file for feeding off-the-shelf QTL/LTL reasoners. t-crowd library is a joint work between the Universidad Nacional del Comahue (Argentina) and the Free University of Bozen-Bolzano (Italy)

 `$ java -cp t-crowd-cli-4.0.0-SNAPSHOT.jar it.gilia.tcrowd.cli.TCrowd help`